ualers/SoftwareAI/README.md

             print(valor_texto)
         break
 ```
-* **11.5**: You can also save the thread_id and assistant_id so that we can use the already created version in our assistant
+* **11.5**: You can also save the thread_id and assistant_id and file_id so that we can use it in the version already created in our assistant
 * I recommend you save
 ```
     for message in messages: